SECTION 4: Tuesday 6:00 - 8:45 PM in Science 201

 (please include "Astronomy 115" in the subject of emails, and don't forget to sign your name!)

 Course Website: http://www.physics.sfsu.edu/~chris/astro115/ The course website will provide homework assignments, solutions, extra credit, lecture notes and other important course information.
-For computers with Internet access, visit the Campus Library (338-1490)
+NOTE: This is the only website for this course; there is no "Ilearn" page.
+To borrow laptops or use computers, visit the Campus Library (338-1490).

 The course will make use of basic algebra as a tool to help us understand the size and scope of the universe.
 Calculators may be used for computations.
 Advanced mathematics will not be used.
 One goal of the course is to enable the student to become comfortable thinking critically, and to feel empowered to solve problems applying their own abilities.
 It is not assumed that the student has any previous knowledge of astronomy, so questions of all kinds are strongly encouraged.

-Students are responsible for all information given out in
+responsible for all information given out in class.

 PM schedule, due to work, commuting or other logistical problems, then